populse/mia_processes/docs/source/documentation/bricks/stats/spm/MultipleRegressionDesign.rst

     Images are thresholded at a given value and only voxels at which all images exceed the threshold are included:

         | - None: No threshold masking
-        | - Absolute: threshold masking done using an absoulte threshold value, threshold_mask_value parameter should be filled
+        | - Absolute: threshold masking done using an absolute threshold value, threshold_mask_value parameter should be filled
         | - Relative: threshold masking done using a proportion of the global value, threshold_mask_value parameter should be filled

     ::